telerik/maui-docs/controls/expander/header.md

 slug: expander-header
 ---

-# .NET MAUI ExpanderHeader control
+# .NET MAUI Expander Header control

 `ExpanderHeader` represents the Header of the Expander control which is used to show or hide the expandable container.
 ExpanderHeader provides a customizable Indicator to mark the current state of the Expander as well as BorderColor and BorderThickness properties to style the Header per your needs.